Pruitt-shane/Bioinformatics/README.md

 I was always taught to bring explanations down to the very basic level, and then bring them up as you go in order to prevent any confusion.
 Athough I dont usually use sites like Quora to me this quora question is a good example of a very simple, easy explanation that can be foundational to learning more.
 Even if the topic is not very complex, I've always found "explaining it like I'm 5" to be a good way to start.
 This was a a good resource for me on day 1.
 [Quora Answer](https://www.quora.com/What-are-pipelines-in-Bioinformatics)

+My experience with programs/pipelines like this was previously little to none.
+When I first started I had to look up what a pipeline even was.
+It was a process that just took time to learn what was going on.
+Once you understand the basic principle, it makes it much easier to get the hang of whats going on.
+My groupmate Freddie is CS master student, and luckily he showed me running through his data, and analyzing it so I was able to get a better understanding of what was going on.
+Although the guides were somewhat helpful, I wasn't very acquainted with bashing, command lines, etc. Going through the process with Freddie to me was much more helpful.